 3) Soluble milk with reduced concentration.

 Manufacturers of powdered milk and liquid milk are “Similac” and “Enfamil” respectively.
-Milk of all types are sold and consumers can buy a variety of milk based on certain characteristics like milk for weak stomachs, allergies and more.
+Milk of all types is sold and consumers can buy a variety of milk-based on certain characteristics like milk for weak stomachs, allergies, and more.

 Liquid milk (The image below) is convenient and hygienic, but the price is more expensive.
-It is about a dollar per bottle for a newborn baby and about 2 dollars for a bottle containing 237 ml of milk that is suitable for a 1 year old.
-Ultimately, it ends up costing twice the cost for milk powder.
+It is about a dollar per bottle for a newborn baby and about 2 dollars for a bottle containing 237 ml of milk that is suitable for a 1-year-old.
+Ultimately, it ends up costing twice the cost of milk powder.